pact-foundation/pact-ruby/documentation/provider-states.md

 ### Testing errors

-It's always good to test how your client will handle error responses.
+It is important to test how your client will handle error responses.

 ```ruby
 # Consumer codebase